lbwa/v-access/README.md

 </v-access>
 ```

+### Access reset

+`v-access` has provided a reset function named `reset` which could be invoked to delete any access list when developer want to rest current access container.

 ## Routes access control

 If you want to implement routes access control based on `vue-router`, your should provide a `vue-router` instance and a preset routes first.
 Other options is optional.